opengeospatial/teamengine/src/site/markdown/users.md

 1. Unpack the \*-ctl.zip archive into the TE\_BASE/scripts directory;
     it includes test suite documentation and a simple CTL script that invokes the main controller.
-2. Update the TE\_BASE/config.xml file by adding or editing the
-    \<standard\> element for the test suite.
-3. Put the ETS component (a binary JAR file) and any dependencies into the `WEB-INF/lib` directory of the web application.
+2. Put the ETS component (a binary JAR file) and any dependencies into the `WEB-INF/lib` directory of the web application.

 The `*-deps` archive assembles the ETS and its dependencies into a